 \subsection{Related Work}

-Current quantum self-attention models are generally classified into two categories depending on where their trainable parameters originate.
-One category consists of hybrid models, where trainable parameters are derived from both quantum processes and classical modules.
-In contrast, the other category comprises models in which all trainable parameters are entirely derived from quantum circuits.
+Existing quantum self-attention models are generally classified into two categories based on the source of their trainable parameters.
+One category consists of hybrid models, in which trainable parameters are derived from both quantum circuits and classical modules.
+In contrast, the other category comprises models in which all trainable parameters are derived exclusively from quantum circuits.

-For models that integrate quantum and classical computing for trainable parameters, the key idea is to leverage the expressive power of quantum states alongside the flexibility of classical computing.
-For instance, the Quantum Self-Attention Neural Network (QSANN) \cite{li2024quantum} employs parameterized quantum circuits (PQC) \cite{haug2021capacity,sim2019expressibility,benedetti2019parameterized} to generate the Query-Key-Value representations in a classical self-attention mechanism, while self-attention weights are computed using a classical Gaussian function.
+For models integrating quantum and classical computing for trainable parameters, the key idea is to leverage the expressive power of quantum states alongside the flexibility of classical computing.
+For example, the Quantum Self-Attention Neural Network (QSANN) \cite{li2024quantum} employs parameterized quantum circuits (PQC) \cite{haug2021capacity,sim2019expressibility,benedetti2019parameterized} to generate the Query-Key-Value (Q-K-V) representations in a classical self-attention mechanism, while self-attention weights are computed using a classical Gaussian function.
 The Quixer framework \cite{khatri2024quixer} processes inputs and outputs through classical neural network but incorporates quantum modules such as linear combination unitaries (LCUs) \cite{chakraborty2024implementing,berry2015hamiltonian} and quantum singular value transformation (QSVT) \cite{gilyen2019quantum,low2019hamiltonian} to construct a quantum-enhanced Transformer.
-Moreover, the Quantum Mixed-State Self-Attention Network (QMSAN) \cite{chen2025quantum} encodes classical inputs into mixed quantum states using a trainable quantum embedding circuit.
+Furthermore, the Quantum Mixed-State Self-Attention Network (QMSAN) \cite{chen2025quantum} encodes classical inputs into mixed quantum states using a trainable quantum embedding circuit.
 Then it derives attention weights by applying the SWAP test \cite{garcia2013swap,zhao2019building,fanizza2020beyond} to mixed quantum states $\rho_Q$ and $\rho_K$ and classically combines these weights with the measurement results of the quantum state $\ket{V}$ to finalize the self-attention mechanism.